Remit and terms of reference

 The Committee will oversee all aspects of the development of the guideline until submission to the High Court and will give consideration thereafter to ongoing monitoring of the guideline.
 The Council will specify the expected lifetime of the committee.
 This may be reviewed and, if appropriate, amended by the Council during the committee’s lifetime.
 The Committee’s work will include, in particular:

 - making recommendations to the Council as to its scope, content and approach

 - identifying knowledge and information gaps relevant to the guideline’s development, submitting any proposals for research to the Research Committee

-- providing advice and direction in regard to any guideline methodology and drafting style agreed by the Council
+- reviewing draft guidelines prepared by the Secretariat, providing advice and direction as required while having regard to any guideline methodology and drafting style agreed by the Council

 - supporting engagement with relevant stakeholders at all stages of the guideline’s development

-- overseeing the judicial and public consultation process, including the preparation of consultation documents and impact assessments.
+- overseeing the judicial and public consultation process, including the preparation of consultation documents and impact assessments

-Stephen is the Council's advocate member.
+DCC Will Kerr is the Council's constable member.

 Deputy Chief Constable Will Kerr joined Police Scotland in September 2018 following which he was appointed as Deputy Chief Constable for Local Policing.
 DCC Kerr had over 27 years policing service in Northern Ireland before moving to a Director’s role in the NCA in January 2017.